School of Curiosity

 - All concerns will be recorded and addressed in accordance with safeguarding procedures.

-- All concerns that a child may be being harmed must be reported to Victoria Harlin, LADO 01225 396810 or Social Services in an emergency 01454 61 51 65 or online https://www.bathnes.gov.uk/make-referral-childrens-services
+- Social Services in an emergency 01454 61 51 65 or 999 for emergency. https://www.bathnes.gov.uk/make-referral-childrens-services

-· If early help is appropriate to prevent harm call 01225 395448, if child in need assessments, referral or other services including mental health or domestic abuse support and information is found here: https://www.bathnes.gov.uk
+- If early help is appropriate to prevent harm call 01225 395448, if child in need assessments, referral or other services including mental health or domestic abuse support and information is found here: https://www.bathnes.gov.uk

 · Local Authority Designated Safeguarding Lead responsible for overseeing child protection issues and acting as the main point of contact for School of Curiosity is the Local Authority Designated Officer: